-Treasury Wine Estates has announced it will be cutting 40 wine brands from its stable, reducing its global portfolio from 76 to 30.
+Treasury Wine Estates has announced it will be cutting 40 wine brands from its stable, reducing its global portfolio from 76 to less than 30.

 In a presentation to the company’s investors on Thursday morning, TWE’s CEO Sam Fischer acknowledged the meaningful role wine plays in our lives, but said that in the face of changing markets and consumer preferences, the business needed to refocus its strategy to address three key areas.